-The fuel tanks, normally located inside the wings of an airplane, have a filler opening on top of the wing through which they can be filled.
-A filler cap covers this opening.
 The tanks are vented to the outside to maintain atmospheric pressure inside the tank.
 They may be vented through the filler cap or through a tube extending through the surface of the wing.
 Fuel tanks also include an overflow drain that may stand alone or be collocated with the fuel tank vent.
 This allows fuel to expand with increases in temperature without damage to the tank itself.
 If the tanks have been filled on a hot day, it is not unusual to see fuel coming from the overflow drain.